vitessio/website/content/en/docs/22.0/user-guides/configuration-advanced/troubleshooting-atomic-transactions.md

 weight: 65
 ---

 For users running sharded keyspaces in Vitess, we support atomic transactions across multiple shards using 2PC (Two-Phase Commit).
-More details on how to configure your cluster to allow distributed transactions can be found in the [Distributed Transaction](../../../reference/features/distributed-transaction/) documentation.
+You can find more details on configuring your cluster for distributed transactions in the [Distributed Transaction](../../../reference/features/distributed-transaction/) documentation.

-While we don't expect any problems, it is possible that you may encounter issues when running distributed transactions.
+Although distributed transactions are designed to run smoothly, issues may occasionally occur.
 This guide will help you troubleshoot and resolve these issues.

 ## Finding Issues

-There are a couple of ways to know whether something has gone wrong in distributed transactions -
+There are several methods to determine whether something has gone wrong in distributed transactions:

-1. **Metrics provided by `vttablet`s** - The `vttablet` process exposes a number of metrics that can be used to monitor the health of the system.
+1. **Monitor `vttablet` metrics** - The `vttablet` process exposes various metrics that can be used to monitor the health of the system.
 Here are the ones to look out for -
-   1. `CommitPreparedFail` - This metric shows the number of times a commit has failed after it was already prepared.
-It is further sub-divided into 2 class of errors.
-One retryable, and the other not.
-Any non-retryable error will require human intervention.
+   1. `CommitPreparedFail` - This metric indicates the number of times a commit has failed after being prepared.
+It is categorized into two classes of errors: retryable and non-retryable.
+Non-retryable errors will require human intervention.
-   2. `RedoPreparedFail` - Similar to the previous metric, it shows the number of times a redoing a transaction has failed after it was already prepared.
-Any non-retryable error here too will require human intervention.
+   2. `RedoPreparedFail` - Similar to `CommitPreparedFail`, this metric shows the number of times redoing a transaction has failed after preparation.
+Non-retryable errors here will also need human intervention.
-2. **`GetUnresolvedTransactions` RPC** - This command shows the list of unresolved transactions in the system.
-The state of these transactions can be checked to see if they are stuck in a failed state or not.
+2. **`GetUnresolvedTransactions` RPC** - This command lists unresolved transactions in the system.
+You can check the state of these transactions to determine if any are stuck in a failed state.
 More details on the command can be found [here](//TODO: add link).
-3. **Transactions page in VTAdmin** - The VTAdmin UI provides a page to view all the unresolved transactions in the system.
-It works using the RPC same command as the previous one.
+3. **Transactions page in VTAdmin** - The VTAdmin UI provides a page to view all unresolved transactions in the system.
+It uses the same RPC command as mentioned above.

 ## Fixing The Issue

-Once we have found a transaction that is permanently failed, we need human intervention to fix the database state.
-Here are the steps to follow -
+Once a transaction has been identified as irreversibly failed, human intervention is required to correct the database state.
+Follow these steps:
-1. Get more information about the transaction using the dtid of the transaction.
-This can be done by running the `GetTransactionInfo` RPC command.
-More information about the command can be found [here](//TODO: add link).
+1. Obtain detailed information about the transaction using its dtid by running the `GetTransactionInfo` RPC command.
+Further details about this command can be found [here](//TODO: add link).
-2. The output of the command will contain the list of participating shards in the transaction.
-For each shard, it will have the status of the transaction on that shard.
-For the shards where the transaction has failed, it will have the writes that were part of the transaction.
+2. The command output will list the participating shards in the transaction, along with the status of the transaction on each shard.
+For shards where the transaction has failed, it will also display the writes that were part of the transaction.
-3. With this information, you can rerun the writes on all the failing shards.
+3. Using this information, rerun the writes on all the failing shards.
-4. Once all the changes are made, the transaction can be concluded by running the `ConcludeTransaction` RPC command.
-More information about the command can be found [here](//TODO: add link).
+4. After making the necessary changes, conclude the transaction by running the `ConcludeTransaction` RPC command.
+More details about this command can be found [here](//TODO: add link).

-The same information can be gleaned from VTAdmin page by navigating to the transactions page, and clicking on the transaction in question.
+You can also find this information on the VTAdmin page by navigating to the transactions section and clicking on the transaction in question.

-We would also request you to open an issue on Vitess, so that the underlying problem can be investigated and fixed.
+Please open an issue on the Vitess GitHub repository to allow further investigation and resolution of the problem.